rsherlocks/rsherlocks/README.md

 ## I'm a Android and Hybrid Mobile Appliaction Developer!

-- 🔭 I’m currently working on a [Mobile Application Development][website]!
+- 🔭 I’m currently working on a [Mobile Application Development][project]!
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
 TensorFlow Lite